Will Thailand Be the Next Country in Asia to Legalize Gambling?

 Gen Prayut, in his capacity as chairman of the Centre for COVID-19 Situation Administration (CCSA), in January said it was time to begin discussing the possibility of legalizing gambling in Thailand, according to CCSA spokesman Taweesilp Visanuyothin.

 The Prime Minister said the key question was whether legalized gambling would be considered morally correct by most Thais since not everyone considered gambling acceptable.

 Also in January, he approved the formation of a 15-member committee tasked with inspecting the handling of illegal border crossings by migrants, which is also believed to be a factor in the current spread of COVID-19.

 The panel is headed by Pakdee Pothisiri, a former member of the National Anti-Corruption Commission (NACC).

-General Prayut has also approved the formation of a 10-member committee tasked with inspecting state officials' investigations into cases of illegal gambling.
+General Prayut has also approved the formation of a 10-member committee tasked with inspecting state officials' investigations into cases of illegal gambling in Thailand.

 The two committees have been tasked with working until the end of the COVID-19 pandemic and are required to report their findings to the Prime Minister every month.

 Deputy Prime Minister Wissanu Krea-Ngam said that the two committees would work with the Anti-Money Laundering Office (AMLO) to track the money trail of both illegal activities.